IS-UMK/lemkis/concurency/processes/tasks.md

 The tasks are to write example implementations of the following problem descriptions in c++ using processes (remember about technical aspects like a synchronization, correctness of the solution and style requirements).
 Each of you during your presentation is obliged to
-- smoothly explain what the problem is
+- smoothly explain what the problem is and what are the challenges
-- how he solved it (give the solution idea)
+- explain how you solved it (give the solution idea)
 - present the implementation code
 - test the code with in regular and extreme cases